brimdata/super/book/src/super-sql/types/error.md

-Error values can also be created by reading external data (SUP files or database data) that contains serialized error values or they can arise when any operator or function encounters an error and produce an error value to describe the condition.
+Error values can also be created by reading external data (SUP files or database data) that contains serialized error values or they can arise when any operator or function encounters an error and produces an error value to describe the condition.

 In general, expressions and functions that result in errors simply return a value as an `error` type as a result.
 This encourages a powerful flow-style